 What Is an Account Takeover Alert?

-An account takeover alert is a system designed to notify a company or user(s) that a suspicious login which might indicate an account takeover attack has taken place.
+An account takeover alert is a system designed to notify a company or user(s) that a suspicious login which might indicate that account takeover fraud has taken place.
 It may be triggered based on a number of parameters, such as a login from a new device or IP address, as well as combinations of these parameters.

 The most sophisticated account takeover alerts can look at user behavior to identify suspicious actions.
 For instance, a large number of withdrawals or a password reset could be considered high risk.